Northern Colorado Regional Airport: Past and future airline service

-In 2018 the Colorado Department of Transportation Division of Aeronautics was nearing completion on the Remote Tower Project at the airport.
+In 2018, the Colorado Department of Transportation Division of Aeronautics was nearing completion on the Remote Tower Project at the airport.
 In 2021, Avelo Airlines announced that it would begin operations at the airport, with flights to Hollywood Burbank Airport in California launching on October 6, 2021.
 This service was suspended by the airline on June 24, 2022.

-In 2021 United Airlines in partnership with Landline started operating "wingless" options with 4 times per day bus service to Denver International Airport.
-Luggage is checked through to your final destination.
-Passengers are presently not screened through TSA and will require them to go through security at the Denver International Airport.
+In 2021, United Airlines, in partnership with Landline, started operating "wingless" options with 4 times per day bus service to Denver International Airport.
+Luggage is checked through to passengers' final destinations.
+Passengers are presently not screened through TSA, requiring them to go through security at the Denver International Airport.
 However, departures from Denver depart from the concourse level.